szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 When we fetch our record/document the `version` value is saved locally in the memory together with other record data.
 Then, if we want to add our modifications, all we need to do is to check our local `version` value with the `version` value that is currently in the database.
-If the values are the same it means that we can apply our changes together with incrementing the `version` value.
+If the values are the same it means that we can apply our changes together with `version` value incremented.

-I can imagine this description may be tough to get the wider context.
-Let me show you this on the diagram:
+I can imagine that the above description might make it tough to understand the wider context.
+Let me show you this using a diagram:

 {{<mermaid>}}
 sequenceDiagram
     User A->>+Database: Get wallet with id=1
-    Database ->>+ User A: Returns wallet with id=1 User B ->>+ Database: Get wallet with id=1 Database ->>+ User B: Returns wallet with id=1 User A ->>+ Database: Edit wallet's data
+    Database ->>+ User A: Return wallet with id=1
+    User B ->>+ Database: Get wallet with id=1 Database ->>+ User B: Return wallet with id=1
+    User A ->>+ Database: Edit wallet's data
     Database ->>+ User A:  Successfully edited wallet's data User B ->>+ Database: Edit wallet's data